sattyagrah/AWSFSxNBoto3/README.md

 ### FSxN-CLI:

-- How to use:

 > [!IMPORTANT]
 >
 > 1. By default, this script will create resources in the AWS region `ap-southeast-2`.
 >
 > 2. Use the `-h` or `--help` flag to get all the options.
 >
 > 3. This script will create a log file `FSxN-CLI.log` in the same directory, while this script will be downloaded.
 >
-    > 4. **Security group** and **Key pair** is required.
-Pass the security group name as per your use (default: default).
 >
 > 5. This script considers that a key-pair with name, same a region (E.g: us-east-1) is already present in your account.

+- How to use:

   - Download the script:

     > ```bash
     > curl https://raw.githubusercontent.com/sattyagrah/AWSFSxNBoto3/refs/heads/main/FSxN-CLI.py -o FSxN-CLI.py
     > ```

   - Create FSxN ONTAP resources using the below command:

     > ```python
     > python3 FSxN-CLI.py -k <key_pair> -sg <security_group_name>